 - To refurbish and recycle unwanted donated IT equipment to help prevent it being thrown away.

-- To provide refurbished IT equipment at little or no cost to charities, community groups and individuals without access to IT or the means to acquire it.
+- To provide refurbished IT equipment at little or no cost to individuals, charities, community groups and educational establishments without access to IT or the means to acquire it.

-- To provide informal training and advice for anyone who needs support using IT.
+- To provide digital skills training and advice for anyone who needs support using IT.

-- Working closely with local business to obtain donations of equipment which would otherwise be scrapped.
+- Working closely with local, national and international businesses to obtain donations of IT equipment which would otherwise be scrapped.

-- Providing refurbished equipment to organisations and individuals who otherwise could not afford such items e.g. after school clubs, a special needs group and a children’s group in India.
+- Providing refurbished IT equipment to individuals and organisations who otherwise could not afford such items.